Bacterial Meningitis in Infants Over 3 Months of Age

 Chemoprophylaxis should be given as soon as possible (ideally within 24 hours of identification of the index patient); chemoprophylaxis given > 2 weeks after exposure is likely of little to no value.
 Rifampin, ceftriaxone, and ciprofloxacin are appropriate antimicrobials depending on the age of the contact.
 For young children, oral rifampin

-For type b meningitis, the risk of infection in contacts is lower than with meningococcal disease but can be substantial in young, unvaccinated infant or toddler contacts residing in the household of an index patient.
+For H. influenzae type b meningitis, the risk of infection in contacts is lower than with meningococcal disease but can be substantial in young, unvaccinated infant or toddler contacts residing in the household of an index patient.
 Also, household contacts may be asymptomatic carriers of H. influenzae type b.

 Close contacts are defined more explicitly than for meningococcal prophylaxis because caretakers who spend time in the household but do not live there may nevertheless have become colonized with H. influenzae type b.
 Thus, for this organism, household contacts are defined as the following (1):